More than half of your household waste can be recycled. Here are a few helpful hints and tips to make recycling more effective in your home.

 Note that it is not necessary to remove the plastic window from envelopes or labels on tin cans.
 Also, lids on beverage containers can stay together as well.

 Don’t put anything in your recycling bin that your municipality hasn’t asked for.
-If you’re unsure, check with your municipality.
-If you put unwanted material out for recycling, it just takes a more costly route to the landfill.
-For quick and easy answers check out our “What can I recycle” page.
+If you’re unsure, check with your local municipality.
+If you’re unsure of what items are accepted, visit our ‘What can I recycle’ page.

 Also, be sure to check for the triangle and number on the bottom of the item.
 That will tell you what type of plastic the item is made out of and if your municipality accepts it.